 We were asked to find the law in New Hampshire that requires motorists to remove snow and ice from their vehicles.
 That law is RSA 265:79-b: Negligent Driving, sometimes called "Jessica's Law."
-As we describe below, this proved to be much more difficult than we expected and provides several lessons about legal research.
+As we describe in our blog, this proved to be much more difficult than we expected and provides several lessons about legal research.

 Please remember that this guide is for information purposes only and is not comprehensive.
 It is intended as a starting point for research, to illustrate the various sources of the law, and to provide guidance in their use.
 NH Law About ... is not a substitute for the services of an attorney.